petechd/eq-questionnaire-schemas/style_guide.md

 - A single blank line appears:
   - Within method bodies, as needed to create logical groupings of statements.
   - Optionally before the first member or after the last member of a class or method.
-- Use two blank lines to separate class definitions.
+- To separate class definitions use two blank lines.
 - Excessive number of blank lines is discouraged.